 Since the plan was implemented Phase 1 and 5 of the plan have been completed.

 Phase 1 sand deposition (600,000 CY) was completed in 2013 at a cost of $5,600,000 using a bank loan that was amortized in 2017.

 Phase 5 was completed in 2015 (1,300,000 CY) at a cost of $16,800,000 with three payments made on a 30 year USDA loan (3.25% interest with an 11 year pre-payment agreement with the Local government Commission).
 1,800 LF at the north end remain to be completed, but 18,520 of the total were constructed.

 In December of 2017 the Board of Aldermen received a presentation and report from the Town Manager summarizing the Town's plan, the completed projects, and the lessons learned.
 Based on the factual history since the original plan's inception and new information on funding sources and potential partners, the Town Manager recommended that the Town re-write the original plan, and to include a realistic construction plan for the remaining Phases 2-4.

 Shoreline Protection Overview

 By its nature, beach re-nourishment will always be a Town project.
-Attached is an overview of current plans for each phase.
-This graph was originally presented by the Town Manager to the Board of Aldermen at a special meeting in October, but it was recently updated with the help of the Town’s coastal engineer.
+Linked below is a spreadsheet outlining projects for each phase.
 Please remember that this is an outline of the work planned and steps taken.
 There are a lot of factors that have to fall into place, among them are weather, approval from state and federal regulatory agencies, financing and availability of contractors.
 These factors significantly affect our ability to complete any project.
 If you have any questions, please send an email to the Town Clerk.
 As a matter of efficiency, we will collect questions and answer them in one document so that everyone will have the benefit of additional information.